Child Life

 When Child Life Might Help

-Your child is nervous before doctor’s visits or procedures.
-They’re asking tough questions about illness or loss.
-Or maybe big family changes have left them anxious and unsure of what’s coming next.
+Maybe this sounds familiar…Your child is nervous before doctor's visits or procedures.
+They're asking tough questions about illness or loss.
+Or maybe a diagnosis or death in the family has left them anxious and unsure of what's coming next.
 Child life specialists step in with play, preparation, and coping tools to help kids feel calmer and more confident.

 Child life can be especially helpful when a child is: